Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

 \section{Frequency deviations}

+In this section, we consider several scenarios with different settings of the main system's parameters, namely the $H$ inertia of the synchronous generators, the ${D_{\mathrm{L}}}$ load damping, and dead-bands.
+Each subsection considers a peculiar scenario, and we display the obtained results, i.e., frequency deviations, through histograms.
+Our target is to show, through this guided sequence of tailored simulations of a complex and general system like the \textsc{ieee 14 bus} one, how the link between $H$ and ${D_{\mathrm{L}}}$ in \Refe{E:Std0} and \Refe{E:Dl0H} can be exploited to understand their effects on frequency deviations and possibly how to limit frequency deviations.
+Table \ref{T:SetUp} gives a synoptic view of the \textsc{ieee 14 bus} system setups, used to derive all the histograms in the paper.

 To have a reference scenario for frequency deviations and to allow further easy comparisons, we firstly simulate the nominal \textsc{ieee 14 bus} system by adding the stochastic load only.
-The histogram of frequency deviations obtained in that case is reported in \RefFig{F:Histo1} [\circled{a}].
+The histogram of frequency deviations obtained in this case is reported in \RefFig{F:Histo1} [\circled{a}].

-The continuous intervention of the \acp{tg} regulating the mechanical power from the prime movers that drive the two synchronous generators keeps frequency well inside the dead-bands, whose thresholds are identified by vertical \red{red} dashed lines in \RefFig{F:Histo1}.
-The result is excellent also due to the modest variance of the stochastic load.
+The continuous intervention of the \acp{tg}, regulating the mechanical power from the prime movers that drive the two synchronous generators, leads to a quite limited frequency variation, which is also due to the modest variance of the stochastic load.
+The resulting frequency histogram is Gaussian.
 The frequency deviations with $P_{\mathrm{L0}}=10\,\mega\watt$ are still limited and are thus not reported.
+However, these settings have the disadvantage of requiring the continuous intervention of \acp{tg}, which is undesirable.